jurjsorinliviu/SNNtrainer3D/README.md

 \- Adding, removing, and editing hidden layers.

-\- Downloading the MNIST dataset.
+\- Downloading the MNIST and XOR datasets.

-\- Training the model.
+\- Training the models.

 \- Downloading trained weights.